 In general, Spa therapies should be avoided by clients who suffer from cardiovascular disease, high or low blood pressure, respiratory problems, infectious skin diseases, or epilepsy, and those who are pregnant.
 It’s important to always talk through any health problems with the therapist before the session begins and, if you are in any doubt, have a chat with your doctor before booking a treatment.

-Use the form at the top of this page or the links below to search for Spa/Steam & Sauna Therapy.
+Use the links below to search for Spa/Steam & Sauna Therapy practitioners.